cosmos72/hyperluminal-mem/README.md

             (the mem-size #| ...implementation... |#))

-   To use it, you need three things beyong the value to serialize:
+   To use it, you need three things beyond the value to serialize:
    * a pointer to raw memory, obtained for example with one of the functions `malloc-words`, `malloc` or `cffi-sys:%foreign-alloc` described above.
    * the available length (in words) of the raw memory.